 To find multiple reaction channels, we add an extra level of parallelism and concurrently spawn several PMD simulations (multiPMD), each of them with its own group of walkers that update their respective path-CV and free-energy estimation.
 Naturally, when starting from the same initial guess path, all of these simulations would normally converge to the same transition mechanism.
 However, this can be prevented by introducing repulsion between the path-CVs.
 To do so, we introduce \textit{repellers}, a special type of walkers that does not participate in the free-energy calculation---i.e.\ they do not deposit Gaussian potentials, nor are biased by the potentials deposited by other walkers---but do take part in the path optimization and, additionally, exert a tunable repulsive potential on the repellers of the other paths.
 While the repellers separate the path-CVs, the standard walkers perform a free-energy calculation along their respective paths.
 In the following, we show how repellers, and other types of special walkers, can successfully drive the search for separate reaction channels.
 One main advantage of the multiPMD framework is that the walkers that are not repellers contribute explicit dynamics between the stable states, thus yielding physical paths within the simulation's level of theory.
 This supposes an advantage over action-minimization strategies, which have been also used to locate multiple transition pathways \cite{fujisaki_2010_multiaction,lee_2017_multiaction,mandelli_2020_multirpmd}, but that may suffer from non-physical mechanisms arising from discretization errors \cite{lee_2020_multiactionprob}.
+Another advantage of our proposed method is that the search for multiple paths can be conducted simultaneously.
+A recent multi-string version of the climbing string method was developed to locate saddles and pathways in a free-energy landscapes by combining static and dynamic strings \cite{shrivastav_2019_multiclimb}.
+Similarly, non-local perpendicular sampling, followed by node reordering via a traveling-salesman scheme has been develop to find multiple transition pathways \cite{zhu2019taps}.
+However, both of this approaches require to first find and fix an initial path before searching for alternatives ones.
 In addition, being implemented in PLUMED \cite{tribello_2014_plumed}, the multiPMD framework can be easily combined with other free-energy techniques besides metadynamics, and be used in combination with various other MD engines.